witnet/sheikah/.github/CONTRIBUTING.md

 ## I just have a question

 Please don't file an issue with questions.
-It's easier for you and for us if you go directly to [our Gitter chatroom][gitter], since it will keep our repositories clean and you will get a faster response.
+It's easier for you and for us if you go directly to [discord server][discord], since it will keep our repositories clean and you will get a faster response.

 ## How can I contribute?